Updated: April 10, 2026

 1. Click the speaker icon in the taskbar.

-2. At the top of the volume slider panel, click the device name (shown in small text above the slider).
+2. Click the device name shown in small text above the slider.

 Device Not Showing in Playback Devices?
 Fix It Here